yarusophialiu/react-native-typing-game/day1/custom-login/README.md

 </form>
 ```

-1. Open CODEPEN LINK TODO and fork it.
+1. Open `week06/day1/custom-login/client/index.js`
 1. Update `.render()` where it says `YOUR CODE HERE` to add JSX code
    for login form.
-1. Pass in parameters into JSX using `this.props` and
-   `this.props.children`
-1. Add `action`, `method` and `submitLabel` properties to the `<MyForm />`
+1. Try changing `action`, `method` and `submitLabel` properties in the
-   call.
-Update the values of these properties and  ensure that they are
-   properly renderd using DevTools inpector.
+   `<MyForm />` and make sure they are properly rendered using DevTools
+   inspector.